italia/spid-cie-oidc-docs/docs/en/metadata_oidc_op.rst

 OpenID Connect Provider Metadata (OP)
 +++++++++++++++++++++++++++++++++++++

-Un OP DEVE pubblicare all'interno del suo EC un Metadata da *federation_entity* e uno da *openid_provider* come riportato nel seguente esempio:
+An OP MUST publish inside its EC a Metadata from *federation_entity* and a Metadata from *openid_provider*, as reported in the following example:

 .. code-block::